fernandakflima/.NET-studies/dotnet-fundamentals/introduction-to-dotnet.md

 #### If 2016 was the last version of .NET, what happened in 2020 then?

 .NET Core and .NET 5 are the same things, but they removed the Core because .NET is the original name.
 So, from .NET 5 onwards, it's jsut about .NET Core.

+# Differences between .NET Framework (Legacy) and .NET

+.NET Framework: Fully - featured and integrated .NEt libraries and runtime fo Windows

+.NET: CoreCLR - Modular and optimized .NET libraries and runtimes

+# .NET compiler and its working

+## What is a compiler?
+### High-level language

+The language that we understand and write our source code.

+### Low-level-language

+The language that the machine he understands.
+It has little abstraction, making it difficult to understand.

+### Compiler

+It is a program that performs the conversion of high-level to low-level language.

+# Compiler and Transpiler
+## Compiler
+It is a program that performs the conversion of high-level to low-level language.

+### Transpiler
+It is the conversion of a language or implementation to another.
+Your exit remains in high-level language.

+# Not all languages are compiled
+## Compiled language

+These are languages in which the source code is translated into machine code.

+## Interpreted language
+These are languages that make reading and interpretation directly from the source code.

+# Environment configuration and IDEs

+## What is an IDE?

+An IDE, or Integrated Developmetn Environment, is a software that facilitates and integrates various facilities and debuggind code.

+### Visual Studio

+It is the main IDE for .NET, with support for C#, C++, Python, Node.js, Unity and Mobile.

+#### Benefits

+Free version (Community)
+Detail-rich debug
+Available for Windows and Mac

+#### Disadvantages

+Not available for Linux
+Performance requires a lot of machine resources

+### Visual Studio Code

+VS Code is a text editor used to facilitate development of different languages.

+#### Benefits

+Completely free
+Possibility to install extensions
+Available for Windows, Mac and Linux
+Very light in performance

+#### Disadvantages

+Initial setup required
+Not very intuitite for some features

+### Rider

+#### Benefits
+Rich in features
+Tight integration with .NET
+Ease of working with Unity
+Code refactoring recommendations
+Shortcuts and commands that increase productivity

+#### Disadvantages
+Paid out
+Performance requires a lot of machine resources